Graduate Student Profile

 Suarez began his college career at UCF in 2017.
 He knew he wanted to be an engineer, but he wanted to incorporate his interest in the medical field into his studies.
 He chose to pursue an undergraduate degree in mechanical engineering.
 In the program, his instruction was about basic principles that would apply to all engineering fields.
 However, in 2020, he discovered biomedical engineering and wanted to specialize in the discipline by pursuing a graduate degree.

-Suarez graduated last December with his master’s degree in Biomedical Engineering, Biomechanics Track.
-He praises UCF and the College of Engineering and Computer Science for providing him with various resources that helped him work toward his dream career.
+Suarez praises UCF and the College of Engineering and Computer Science for providing him with various resources that have helped him work toward his dream career.
 “UCF provides multiple engineering-related computer programs to students at no cost.
 As well as, Teaching Assistants to help with learning coursework, networking events to connect with industry partners and other students within my field, and faculty members that would help guide students throughout their college careers,” he says.

-In addition, Suarez says that the clubs and programs he was involved in helped him during his time at the university.
+In addition, Suarez says that the clubs and programs he has been involved in have helped him throughout his time at the university.
 He describes his work with the American Institute of Aeronautics and Astronautics (AIAA), H2O UCF, eli2 (Engineering Leadership & Innovation Institute at UCF), UCF STEM Ambassadors, and the Graduate Student Advisory Council as highly beneficial to his academic journey.

-Aside from being a full-time graduate student, Suarez made time to participate in STEM outreach opportunities for K-12 and college students.
+Aside from being a full-time graduate student, Suarez takes time to participate in STEM outreach opportunities for K-12 and college students.
 He describes how being a member of the STEM Ambassador program allowed him to assist in judging middle and high school science fair projects, talk about the engineering field at career expos, and share engineering topics with students in classrooms.
-Along with the UCF STEM Ambassador program, he dedicated his time to ensuring that UCF students had opportunities to be heard and engaged in the university community.
+Along with the UCF STEM Ambassador program, he dedicates time to ensuring that UCF students have opportunities to be heard and engaged in the university community.

 Suarez advises fellow students to do what they love.
 “Many times, students become anxious and refrain from pursuing a certain career field due to the amount of time that comes with it (e.g., graduate school, medical school).
 However, time will always pass, no matter what you do.
 With this in mind, you might as well spend your time working towards your dream career and doing what you love,” he says.

-Suarez’s goal is to pursue a PhD in Biomedical Engineering to further focus on biomechanical research.
-Some day, he aspires to work in the research and development (R&D) field for robotics, whether for prosthetics or robotic exoskeletons.
-He also aims to be involved with academia and teach biomedical engineering topics to students of different ages.
+Suarez’s goal is to further research on biomechanical research.
+In the future, he aspires to work in the research and development (R&D) field for robotics, whether for prosthetics or robotic exoskeletons.
+He also aims to be involved with academia and teach biomedical engineering topics to students of all ages.

 Highlights: